mdn/content/files/en-us/web/javascript/reference/errors/bad_await/index.md

 {{jsSidebar("Errors")}}

-The JavaScript exception "await is only valid in async functions, async generators and modules" occurs when an {{jsxref("Operators/await", "await")}} expression is used outside of an async context, such as [async functions](/en-US/docs/Web/JavaScript/Reference/Statements/async_function) or [modules](/en-US/docs/Web/JavaScript/Guide/Modules).
+The JavaScript exception "await is only valid in async functions, async generators and modules" occurs when an {{jsxref("Operators/await", "await")}} expression is used outside of [async functions](/en-US/docs/Web/JavaScript/Reference/Statements/async_function) or [modules](/en-US/docs/Web/JavaScript/Guide/Modules) or other async contexts.

 ## Message